-Hedgesville in Berkeley County, West Virginia — The American South (Mid-Atlantic)
+Hedgesville in Berkeley County, West Virginia — The American South (Appalachia)

 Other nearby markers.
 At least 5 other markers are within 4 miles of this marker, measured as the crow flies.
-Camp Hopkins (approx. 1.3 miles away); Hammond House (approx. 2.2 miles away); Nathan Williams (approx. 4 miles away in Maryland); Fort Frederick (approx. 4 miles away in Maryland); Fort Frederick Officers’ Quarters (approx. 4 miles away in Maryland).
+Hedgesville Historic District National Register Site (about 700 feet away, measured in a direct line); Battle of North Mountain Depot (approx. ¼ mile away); Camp Hopkins (approx. 1.3 miles away); Hammond House (approx. 2.2 miles away); Fort Frederick (approx. 4 miles away in Maryland).
+Touch for a list and map of all markers in Hedgesville.

 Regarding Hedgesville.
 The church is right here, at the marker.
 Snodgrass Tavern is no longer a tavern and is private property.
 George Washington stayed there during his travels west.
 Portions of the building date to the 1740s.
 It is 1½ miles west of the marker, on the right.

-Categories. • Churches, Etc. • Colonial Era • Notable Buildings • Settlements & Settlers • Wars, US Indian •
+Categories. • Churches & Religion • Colonial Era • Notable Buildings • Settlements & Settlers • Wars, US Indian •